 Do you numb the area first?

-No, this isn’t something we offer and shouldn’t be necessary.
-Clients who are relaxed and calm usually report that their piercing wasn’t nearly as intense as they expected.
+No, this isn’t something we offer and isn’t necessary.
+Clients who are relaxed and calm usually report that their piercing wasn’t as intense as they expected.
 We’ll walk you through your piercing and give you the best experience we can.

 Do you take credit and debit cards or digital payments?

 Yes, we take all major digital payments, credit cards, and cash.
 We do not accept checks.

 Appointments scheduled online are from 11am to 6pm.
 There is little time for walk-ins at New Flower Studio in Long Beach but you may arrive between noon and 5:00pm.
 Appointments scheduled online are always given priority.
 You can use the Scheduling buttons to see availability and schedule your visit.